 Rakovec – nearest to the tram, busy grassy areas, playgrounds, minigolf shallow entry, facilities.
 Suitable for children.

-Kozí Horka – similar as Rakovec, parking, facilities, shallow entry.
+Kozí Horka – similar to Rakovec, parking, facilities, shallow entry.
 Water bicycle and boat rental.

 Rokle – calm, grassy areas, shallow entry; further away from tram – better by boat or car, pub.